Long-Term Effects of Trazodone

 Addiction Involving Trazodone

-Physical dependence is progressive and builds up more and more over time.
-The more dependent a person is on trazodone, the more likely they may be to struggle with controlling use, which may lead to trazodone misuse.
-The National Institute on Drug Abuse (NIDA) publishes that around 20 percent of American adults have abused a prescription medication – that is, they have used it outside of a medical need and legitimate prescription.
+National Institute on Drug Abuse (NIDA) states that around 20 percent of American adults have abused a prescription medication – that is, they have used it outside of a medical need and legitimate prescription.
 Abusing trazodone can increase all of the possible side effects and raise the risk for dependence and addiction.

 Signs of addiction, as published by NIDA, include: